-The other extreme in the LWE design space are Ring-LWE (RLWE) schemes based on [54] (e.g., [5]).
-RLWE is a special case of the MLWE problem where the width of the matrix $\bf A$ over the ring R is always 1 (and typically, its height would be 2 for a PKE or KEM scheme).
+The other extreme in the LWE design space are Ring-LWE (RLWE) schemes based on [71] (e.g., [10]).
+RLWE is a special case of the MLWE problem where the width of the matrix \mathbf{A} over the ring R is always 1 (and typically, its height would be 2 for a PKE or KEM scheme).
 Varying the hardness of an RLWE scheme therefore requires to change the dimension of the ring, whereas in KYBER, the ring is always the same and the dimension of the module is being varied.
 As we mentioned above, one advantage of the approach we chose for KYBER is that we only need to have one good implementation for operations over the ring; varying the dimension of the module simply involves doing more (or fewer) of the same ring operations.
 Changing the ring, on the other hand, would require completely re-implementing all the operations.

 Another advantage of working with a constant-degree "small" ring is that it enables more fine-grained tradeoffs between performance and security.
-The simplest and most efficient way of implementing RLWE is to work over rings $\mathbb{Z}[X]/(X^n+1)$ where n is a power of 2.
+The simplest and most efficient way of implementing RLWE is to work over rings $\mathbb{Z}[X]/(X^n + 1)$ where n is a power of 2.
 Since n is the only parameter that determines the efficiency and security of RLWE schemes, limiting it to powers of 2 may require overshooting the needed security bound.
-For example, the dimension of Kyber768 is not reachable.
-One could of course work directly modulo a polynomial of any desired degree (with the main restriction being that it has to be irreducible over \mathbb{Z}), but then the security would decrease slightly due the geometry of non-power-of-2 number fields and the operations over the ring would be somewhat less trivial to implement (see [57]).
+For example, the dimension of KYBER768 is not reachable.
+One could of course work directly modulo a polynomial of any desired degree (with the main restriction being that it has to be irreducible over \mathbb{Z}), but then the security would decrease slightly due the geometry of non-power-of-2 number fields (see [74, 75]).

-The one advantage of RLWE over Kyber is that if A is a $k \times k$ matrix, then extracting it from a seed requires k times more XOF output than for a 1×1 matrix.
+The one advantage of RLWE over KYBER is that if A is a $k \times k$ matrix, then extracting it from a seed requires k times more XOF output than for a 1×1 matrix.